system76/docs/_articles/graphics-switch-ubuntu.md

 ---
 layout: article
-title: Ubuntu - Switching Graphics
+title: Switching Graphics in Ubuntu
 description: >
    How to switch between Intel and NVIDIA graphics
 keywords: